hku-mars/D-Map/README.md

 ## Our Paper and Accompanying Video

-- The preprint version is available on [arxiv](https://arxiv.org/abs/2307.08493).
+- Our paper "Occupancy Grid Mapping without Ray-Casting for High-resolution Sensors" is accepted for publication in **Transactions on Robotics (TRO)**. [[Preprint]](https://arxiv.org/pdf/2307.08493.pdf)

 - The video showcasing two real-world applications is available on [Youtube](https://youtu.be/m5QQPbkYYnA).